Christopher-Costa/Ansible-KVM/roles/dhcp/README.md

         pxe_clients: []

-2. A *group* named *pxe-clients* containing inventory hosts, with associated hostvars defined for pxe_ip and pxe_mac.
+2. A *group* named *pxe_clients* containing inventory hosts, with associated hostvars defined for pxe_ip and pxe_mac.
 The role expects there to be hostvars containing the IP address and MAC address to be assigned by the server.

         pxe_ip:     192.168.255.02
         pxe_mac:    00:00:01:00:00:02